🏠 About

 Related Publications

-Natural Language Processing in Patents: A Survey, Lekang Jiang and Stephan Goetz.
+Natural Language Processing in the Patent Domain: A Survey, Lekang Jiang and Stephan Goetz.

 👥 People